peretaberner/poverty_rate/README.md

 Stata package designed to compute poverty rates with the Spanish survey "Encuesta de Condiciones de Vida (ECV)"

 For this package, dummy variable whether each person is on poverty or not must be computed beforehand.

+This package is still under construction, I would recommend not to use it.